jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
-This will browse any Royal Caribbean or Celebrity sailing and display current public prices for excursions/drink packages/etc. If you book the cruise, the price could be lower than shown due to C&A or casino specials.
+This will browse any Royal Caribbean or Celebrity sailing and display current public prices for **every** excursion/drink package/dinning package sold on a cruise.
+If you book the cruise, the price could be lower than shown due to C&A or casino specials.
 It will provide a link to the Royal Caribbean or Celebrity website which has the product prices for that cruise (be sure to be logged out of the website or link will not work).
 This does not require a configuration file or a Royal Caribbean/Celebrity account.
 Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/` website.

 Windows download [BrowseRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice.exe)